LogtalkDotOrg/logtalk3/tools/NOTES.md

 ________________________________________________________________________

-This folder contains some useful programming tools.
-To load all tools,
+This folder contains several useful programming tools.
+To load the main tools,
 type:

 	| ?- logtalk_load(tools(loader)).

+The `ports` tool is not loaded by default as it conflicts with the `debugger` tool as both provide a debug handler that must be unique in a running session.

+The `profiler` tool is also not loaded by default as it provides integration with selected backend Prolog compiler profilers that are not portable.

 To load a specific tool either change your Prolog working directory to the tool folder and then compile and load the corresponding loader